 When it comes to buying a product that your life depends on, you better be damn sure that product is built to last.
 In my opinion, the Katadyn Pocket Microfilter is one of the only filters on the market that can live up to that challenge.

-If your interested in taking a look at the filter, you can watch a short video and buy them through Amazon.
+If you’re interested in taking a look at the filter, you can buy them through Amazon.